Apricot-S/mjai-manue-go/tools/estimate_danger/README.md

 ### Output

-The command creates the following files in the `exp/graphs` directory
+Outputs the following files in the `exp/graphs` directory

 - Data point files used by Gnuplot (`*.base.points`, `*.test.points`)
 - Gnuplot script files (`*.plot`)